bowenyu066/language-shapes-reasoning/final_blog.md

 All models receive problems formatted with language-appropriate prompts instructing step-by-step reasoning and a final numerical answer in the format `#### <number>`.
 We extract answers via regex matching and evaluate exact numerical correctness.

-For SOTA models on MMATH, we use a maximum token budget of 8,192 and evaluate across five languages (English, Chinese, Japanese, Spanish, Thai).
+For SOTA models on MMATH, we use a maximum token budget of 8,192 and evaluate across four languages (English, Chinese, Spanish, Thai).
 For open-source models on GSM8K, we sweep maximum token budgets from 128 to 4,096 to analyze accuracy as a function of generation length, revealing how quickly models converge to their peak performance in each representation.
 More detailed configurations can be found in the appendix.

 ### Token Length Analysis

 To measure representation efficiency independent of any single tokenizer's biases, we tokenize model outputs using five different tokenizers: Qwen3-8B, DeepSeek-V3, Seed-Coder-8B, Llama-3.1-8B, and GPT-4o (via tiktoken).
 For fair comparison, we restrict analysis to problems where the model answered correctly in both English and Chinese, ensuring we compare token counts for successful reasoning chains rather than failed attempts.
 We report the ratio of Chinese to English token counts, where values below 1.0 indicate that Chinese uses fewer tokens for equivalent reasoning.
-We also analyze raw character lengths to distinguish intrinsic density (characters) from realized density (tokens).

 ## Results and Analysis